GfSE/SAF-Specification/stakeholders.md

 * What services are expected from external entities?
 * What shall be validated to the customer at system level?
 * Which Operational Performer will operate or run the system?
-* Which conceptual level data / energy / material definitions have to be known by the SOI and used by the SOI?

-  ***Rationale:  In my role, I use them as basis for understanding interfaces on conceptual level.***
 * Which functions will the system provide?

   ***Rationale:  In my role, I need to check whether the overall system purpose is supported.***
 * Which information is exchanged between the system and external entities?
 * Which is the operational scenario, i.e., course of action, for the mission and the context in which the system of systems solution will exist?
+* Which kind of conceptual items (energy, material, information, etc.)  have to be known by the SOI and used by the SOI?

+  ***Rationale:  In my role, I use them as basis for understanding interfaces on conceptual level.***
 * Which operational activity shall be executed by which operational performer in the operational story?
 * Who are the (Major) Stakeholders involved in the intended solution?
 * Who provides the inputs to a critical function?